rspamd/rspamd.com/doc/fuzzy_storage.md

 <center><img class="img-responsive" src="{{ site.baseurl }}/img/rspamd-fuzzy-1.png" width="50%"></center>

 Another useful option is `mime_types` that specifies what attachments types are checked (or learned) using this fuzzy rule.
 This parameter contains a list of valid types in format: `["type/subtype", "*/subtype", "type/*", "*"]`, where `*` matches any valid type.
 In practice, it is quite useful to save the hashes for all `application/*` attachments.
 Texts and embedded images are implicitly checked by `fuzzy_check` plugin, so there is no need to add `image/*` in the list of scanned attachments.
-Please note that attachments and images are searched for the exact match whilst texts are matched using the aproximate algorithm (shingles).
+Please note that attachments and images are searched for the exact match whilst texts are matched using the approximate algorithm (shingles).

 `read_only` is quite an important option required for storage learning.
 It is set to `read_only=true` by default, restricting thus a storage's learning: